neoclide/coc-tsserver/Readme.md

 - Find references.
 - Signature help.
 - Rename symbols support.
-- Rename imports on file rename.
+- Rename imports on file rename, require [watchman](https://facebook.github.io/watchman/) installed in your \$PATH.
 - Search for workspace symbols.

 Tsserver module first resolved from your local workspace.
 If it's not found,